mshemyak/recreation_gov_search/README.md

 # Checking reservation.gov for campsite availability, and notifying via email.

-I based this on https://github.com/bri-bri/yosemite-camping but edited because the code on github didn't work for me (looks like recreation.gov changed some things on their side), and then added email notifications via gmail.
+I based this on https://github.com/bri-bri/yosemite-camping but edited because the code on github didn't work for me (looks like recreation.gov changed some things on their side), and then added email notifications via gmail, mostly copy/pasting code snippets I found online.

 Keep in mind that this was my first time looking at Python, and I really have next to no experience with web stuff.
 Any comments or changes welcome.